This page is designed to answer the following questions:

 If you don’t do this, there is the potential for misunderstandings which can lead to others performing incorrect actions as well as upset and distrust.

-You can also repeat back the main points of the conversation at the end as well as the actions that you have agreed to clarify the important parts of the conversation.
+You can also repeat back the main points of the conversation at the end of the discussion along with the actions that you have agreed to clarify the important parts of the conversation.
 It can also be useful to do this in writing, which all parties can sign to agree that they understand.